ice458/bit_tool/README.md

 1. Ensure you have Python installed on your system.
 2. Navigate to the project directory in your terminal.
-3. Run the application using the command: `python main.py`
+3. Run the application using the command: `python main.pyw`